-Ngāti Toa Rangatira are in the final stages of the Treaty settlement process.
+The Ngāti Toa Rangatira Claims Settlement Act came into force on 22nd April 2014. are in the final stages of the Treaty settlement process.
 Legislation has been drafted to give effect to aspects of the Deed of Settlement between the Crown and Ngāti Toa Rangatira, signed on 7 December 2011.
 Part of the redress seeks to acknowledge and compensate Ngāti Toa Rangatira for their exclusion from the Port Nicholson Block reserves (known as the 'tenths') which includes the Town Belt Area.